 Mr. Diamond's practice covers a broad range of industries, including aerospace and defense; professional and technical services; pharmaceuticals; biotech; healthcare; medical device and equipment; information technology; telecommunications; financial services; transportation; and consumer products.
 He regularly acts as lead counsel in bid protest litigation before the Government Accountability Office (GAO), the US Court of Federal Claims, and the Court of Appeals for the Federal Circuit, and in claims and False Claims Act proceedings before the boards of contract appeals and multiple federal district courts.
 Mr. Diamond represents strategic and financial buyers in structuring and negotiating acquisitions, mergers and divestitures involving government contractors, and capital markets transactions implicating federal government contracts and appropriations law issues.
 He leads internal investigations, conducts compliance reviews and counsels companies on enhancing corporate governance, risk management and corporate compliance programs.
 Mr. Diamond lectures at numerous companies and industry conferences on government contracting and regulatory compliance issues.

-- Lead government contracts counsel in more than 100 mergers, acquisitions, divestitures and financings of government contractors spanning more than three decades.
+- Lead government contracts counsel in over 150 mergers, acquisitions, divestitures and financings of government contractors spanning more than three decades.

 - Harris on government contracts and regulatory issues in its $4.4 billion acquisition of Exelis.

 - SAIC on government contracts issues in its $790 million acquisition of Sitor.

 - Armor Works in its sale to a private equity form and related bankruptcy proceedings.